simonhw/gardening-services/README.md

 ![Checkout success toast message](docs/images/readme/checkout-success-toast.png)

 The success page itself also confirms this as well as providing the unique order number.
-A summary of the order details is given with a button allowing the user to navigate back to the website's homepage.
+A summary of the order is given with a button allowing the user to navigate back to the website's homepage.

 ![Checkout success page](docs/images/readme/checkout-success.png)

 ### User Accounts
 #### Signing Up
 Visitors to the website can register for a user account via a number of links to the Signup Page.
 The navbar contains the link "Login/Signup", which takes the user to the login page.
-If the visitor has no account yet, they may used the Sign Up link to navigate to the account creation page.
+If the visitor has no account yet, they may use the Sign Up link to navigate to the account creation page.
 Here, they are presented with a signup form which has required fields of first name, last name, email, confirm email, password, and confirm password.
 The confirm email field is cruicial here as users do not create usernames but instead use their email addresses to log into their accounts.

 <details open><summary>The Sign Up page</summary>